Kevin Kamenetz, a Democratic candidate for Md. governor, dies of cardiac arrest

 Survivors include his wife, Jill, and their two sons, Dylan and Karson.

+“I received a text from someone who works in the county and to be totally honest I thought, is this a joke?”
+Howard County Executive Allan Kittleman said to reporters in a press conference Thursday morning.
+“Because no one thought anything like this could happen, I mean, Kevin is a very healthy and energetic person.”

-Mr. Kamenetz was one of seven candidates seeking for the Democratic nomination to oppose Republican Gov. Larry Hogan this fall, The Associated Press reported.
+Mr. Kamenetz was one of seven candidates seeking the Democratic nomination to oppose Republican Gov. Larry Hogan this fall, The Associated Press reported.

 “I can’t even believe this happened,” his running mate, Montgomery County Councilmember Valerie Ervin, told The Baltimore Sun early Thursday.